-Vercingetorix (remember him, surrendering to Caesar back at the beginning of Episode One?) gets hauled out of his cell for a final interview with Caesar.
+Vercingetorix (remember him, of Episode One?) gets hauled out of his cell for a final interview with Caesar.
 Then he gets strapped to a garroting post for his part in the Triumph.
-There's also the matter of giving the elephants their enemas.
-It's a very serious thing, to give an elephant an enema.
+There's also the matter of serious thing, to give an elephant an enema.
 (And there were forty of them.)
-If you thought horses were hard on the streets . . .
+If you Atia - tries to comfort her thought horses were hard on the streets . . .